jju/stubbl/teams/filthytide.md

 The UBBL pennant is no Green Cup, but the Filthy Tide were proud to be its first winners (and they played an amazing semi-final against the [Kaiju Dynamo](kaijudynamo) to do it).
 Perhaps merely by playing the most matches, the Filthy Tide inflicted the most casualties in this tournament, 16 (11-5-0).

 Their 4-win GCIX campaign was devastating to a team of such history.
 To follow up they put their efforts in the GCV Memorial tournament to develop a replacement for Yakup.
-Rather than learning a more conservative style of play to match up with their GCIX team's abilities they decided to try pinning their entire GCX season's fortunes on [[venus]], a young player who scored a TD in street-level play and looked fast doing it.
+Rather than learning a more conservative style of play to match up with their GCIX team's abilities they decided to try pinning their entire GCX season's fortunes on [[Veens]], a young player who scored a TD in street-level play and looked fast doing it.

 This approach wasn't punished too harshly in GCX, until they hit the playoffs and were steamrolled by the [Gore Farmers](gorefarmers).